cashelng/pro-tils/README.md

-# pro-tils: a typescript extensions package
+# pro-tils: a small extensions package which also supported typescript

-This package extends global TypeScript interfaces with additional utility methods.
+This package extends global Javascript interfaces with additional utility methods.

 ## Installation